nathantranquilla.me

 Learn More

-Strong types alone aren't enough—Next-Gen languages need mature framework ecosystems for real-world adoption.
+Strong, static type systems alone aren't enough.
+Next-Gen languages need mature framework ecosystems for real-world adoption.
 A language becomes viable when it offers full-stack solutions: routing, state management, data fetching, and UI libraries.
 Framework readiness means developers can build complete applications without sacrificing type safety or reverting to JavaScript.
 Languages like ReScript with React integration, or Elm with its architecture, demonstrate how type-safe languages can provide comprehensive development platforms that rival traditional web frameworks.

 Learn More